PhysicalBit7/notes/docs/computer-networks/Chapter2.md

 - _SMTP(simple mail transfer protocol)_
   - the principle application layer protocol for e-mail.
 It uses TCP to transfer mail from the sender's email server to the recipients mail server.
 Has a client side, which executes on the sender's mail server, and a server side, which executes on the recipients mail server.
 Both sides run on every mail server

-### SMTP
+## SMTP

 <p align="center">
   <img src="{{site.baseurl}}/assets/computer-networks/smtp.png"  width="70%" height="50%">
 </p>

 It is important to note in the above graph that messages can be queued from within the two mail servers.
-If the mail server cannot be reached the message waits in the queue and the server keeps periodically trying.
+If the mail server cannot be reached the message waits in the queue and the server keeps periodically trying

 Also, there are TCP connections being made at every step of transmission using port 25.
 When connecting there are application layer handshakes being made to introduce who the sending/receiving mail servers are.
 During this phase the sending user's email address is introduced as well